ablyss74/scripts/imagemagick_httpd/readme.txt

 ###############################################################
 #          Example httpd server page with ImageMagick
+#          Uses imagemagick, socat, and openssl/base64
 #
-#          Requires imagemagick, socat, and openssl/base64
+#          @ ClearLinux Users type:
+#          sudo swupd bundle-add ImageMagick
 #
+#          Before executing the script you'll need to only once do:
+#              sudo updatedb
+#
 #          To run, open terminal and type
 #	           bash ./index.bash
+#
+#           Then
 #	           Open a modern web browser to http://localhost:1234
 #
 #
 #              Edit example.bash to change things